teplostanski/nreplacer/README.md

 - **Flexible**: Supports both global and single occurrence replacements.
 - **Safe**: Checks file type and ensures it's a text-based format before processing.
 - **Intuitive CLI**: Simple and straightforward command line interface.
+- **Regex Support**: Utilize regular expressions for text searching.
+- **Configurable Output**: Control the verbosity and color of the CLI output with flags.

+## Recent Updates

+- Enhanced output formatting with microsecond precision.
+- Integrated boxen for improved CLI output framing.
+- Added `noprint` option to suppress output.
+- Enhanced CLI output with a bordered box.
+- Regex support added for searching.

+Check out our [Changelog](./CHANGELOG.md) for a detailed history of updates.

 ## Contributing